erazemkos/cnc-project/readme.md

    python populate_database.py
 ```

-4. Export two examples - one good, one bad:
+4. Go back to root and either export two examples as csv files - one good, one bad:

 ```
+   cd ..
    python data_export_for_visualization.py
 ```